 Wessex and East of England have been pilot sites since October 2017.
-As of September 2018 and to August 2019, we have expanded to new pilot sites in Wales, East Midlands, West Midlands, North East England, Yorkshire and Humber.
+As of September 2018 and to August 2019, we have expanded to new pilot sites in Wales, East Midlands, West Midlands and Yorkshire and Humber.

 These regions have been selected as they provide both geographical variation and diversity.
 They also have different challenges with recruiting and retaining paediatricians in training and during consultancy.